the-next-devs-org/showex/FOOTER_DOCUMENTATION.md

 ## 🎉 Enjoy Your New Footer!

-The footer is now live across all pages of your ShowEx website.
+The footer is now live across all pages of your ShoxEz website.
 It provides a professional, polished look and helps users navigate your site easily.
 Feel free to customize the links, colors, and content to match your specific needs!